poncianodev/poncianodev/README.md

 ### 💥  About Me

 - 🎮 Passionate about technology, games and music.
-- 📖 Bachelor's Degree Student in Systems Analysis and Development at Unifatecie.
+- 📖 Bachelor's Degree Student in Cross-platform Software Development at Fatec.

  <br>